The Amplituhedron BCFW Triangulation: Structure of BCFW Cells

 We always assume a common largest marker $n = \max N = \max N'$.
 The matrix operation $x_i = x_i(t)$ is always carried out with a positive variable $t \in (0,\infty)$, and similarly for $y_i$.
 Writing $y_{i \mi 1}$ implies that $i$~is contained in the index set when the operation is applied at its current precedent.
-In all diagrams and subdiagrams, the two markers of a chord's tail or head are assumed to be consecutive numbers, and hence denoted $(i,i+1)$ rather than $(i,i \pl 1)$.
+In all diagrams and subdiagrams, the two markers of a chord's start or end are assumed to be consecutive numbers, and hence denoted $(i,i{+}1)$ rather than $(i,i \pl 1)$.